sedostheatre/sedos.co.uk/input/shows/2027-dear-evan-hansen.md

       **PRODUCERS** | Lizzie Levett (she/her) and Pippa Kyle (she/her)\
       **SOUND DESIGNER** | Adam Coppard (he/him)\
       **MARKETING/SOCIAL MEDIA** | Emma Miller (she/her)
+metaTitle: Dear Evan Hansen plays at the Bridewell Theatre from 24 November-4 December 2027
+metaDescription: Dear Evan Hansen, the award-winning coming-of-age hit musical, plays at the Bridewell Theatre from 24 November-4 December, as part of Sedos’ 2027 season
 ---
 ***“Today, at least you’re you – and that’s enough.”***